Public engagement

 Schools materials

-- to open the door for school visits and workshops from a member of the project team, who can offer students a taste of university-level study and give them an insight into the research process that enabled a reassessment of the relationship between Mary and George.
+- To open the door for visits and/or online workshops from a member of the project team, who can offer students a taste of university-level seminar-style discussion.